Is Furniture A Current Asset? How It Is Treated In Accounting

 What type of asset is furniture?

-Furniture is classified as a fixed asset in the balance sheet.
+Furniture is classified as a fixed asset in the balance sheet because they are not a liquid asset that can easily be converted into cash when needed.